-Methodist Hospital community benefit services include: operating a 26-bed emergency department 24-hours a day (53,060 visits), providing charity care for patients without the ability to pay for necessary treatment (1,109 patients served), absorbing the unpaid costs of care for patients with Medi-Cal (15,033 patients served), and absorbing the unpaid costs of care for patients with Medicare (18,109 patients served).
+Methodist Hospital community benefit services include: operating a 26-bed emergency department 24-hours a day (57,630 visits), providing charity care for patients without the ability to pay for necessary treatment (890 patients served), absorbing the unpaid costs of care for patients with Medi-Cal (25,152 patients served), and absorbing the unpaid costs of care for patients with Medicare (25,348 patients served).

-Given the importance of providing expert care in the community, Methodist Hospital operates several essential hospital services at a financial loss: a Level II Neonatal Intensive Care Unit, a Maternal Child Health program, Cardiac Rehabilitation, and Wound Care.
+Given the importance of providing expert care in the community, Methodist Hospital operates several essential hospital services at a financial loss: a Level II Neonatal Intensive Care Unit, a Maternal Child Health program, and Cardiac Rehabilitation.

 To assist area residents with finding a physician, Methodist Hospital offers a free Physician Referral Service.
-Residents may choose to telephone 1-888-388-2838, a dedicated physician referral center (average of 160 callers a month); search for a physician on the hospital web site (average of 1,065 profile clicks a month), or call a dedicated Chinese Language Hot Line to receive a referral.
-Physician referrals are fulfilled based on physician specialty, location, gender, language, office hours, and insurance (including Medi-Cal and senior health insurance plans).
+Residents may telephone 1-888-388-2838, a dedicated physician referral center (average of 155 callers a month); search for a physician on the hospital web site (average of 825 profile clicks a month), or call a dedicated Chinese-language Hot Line to receive referrals.
+Physician referrals are fulfilled based on physician specialty, location, gender, language, and office hours; and insurance (including Medi-Cal and senior health insurance plans).

 Methodist Hospital's Health Ministries (Parish Nurse) program develops and supports holistic health programs in faith communities.
-Now in its 18th year (since 1998), Methodist Hospital provides free education and training, information and resources in the areas of wellness promotion and disease prevention to improve the health of our community.
-Using "signed contracts" with each faith community, Methodist Hospital:
+Now in its 19th year, Methodist Hospital provides free education and training, information and resources in the areas of wellness promotion and disease prevention to improve the health of our community.
+In Fiscal Year 2015, Methodist Hospital continued its formal Health Ministries program with six churches and nine volunteer Faith Community nurses.
+The Health Ministries program operates at the following locations: Holy Angels Catholic Church (located in Arcadia), First United Methodist Church (Temple City), Faith United

-&lt;sup>1 The emergency department is approved for pediatrics and designated as stroke receiving center and STEMI receiving center by Los Angeles County Emergency Medical Services.
+&lt;sup>1 The emergency department is approved for pediatrics and designated as a stroke receiving center and a STEMI receiving center by Los Angeles County Emergency Medical Services.